 In March of 2012, U.S. Bancorp announced that it was pulling out of the private student lending business, and no longer offering U.S. Bank student loans.
-After the federal government stopped guaranteeing the loans they originated in 2010, a handful of private student lenders began exiting the industry.

-Minneapolis-based U.S. Bank sent a letter to participating colleges and universities announcing that it would no longer be accepting loan applications as of March 29th, 2012.
 “It’s a very small business for the bank, and we’ve decided to make a strategic shift and move resources” said U.S. Bank spokesman Thomas Joyce.

 Although U.S. Bank is no longer accepting student loan applications, any outstanding student loan debt with the bank must be repaid.
 However, there are alternative repayment plans available.

 Can I Refinance My U.S. Bank Student Loans?